-There are several financial reports that will provide insight into the past, present and future financial state of the business.
-As a business owner, it is critical to review this financial data as it will allow you to more effectively run your company, enable you to better analyze operations, and help guide business decisions.
+There are several financial reports that will provide insight into the past, present, and future financial state of the business.
+As a business owner, it is critical to have an annual report of this financial data as it will allow you to more effectively run your company, enable you to better analyze operations, and help guide business decisions.

 1. Balance Sheet

 The Balance Sheet is a financial statement summarizing a company’s total assets (current, non-current and intangible assets), liabilities (financial obligations), and shareholders’ equity (investments and retained earnings) at a specific point in time, usually at the end of an accounting period.
 It provides a snapshot of a company’s financial position, including the economic resources the company owns, owes, and the sources of financing for those resources.